 HHS works with federally qualified health clinics, medical associations, community partners and local governments to help clients find the health care they need.

-- Aging and Disability Resource Centers can help Texans find personal care, nursing care, help at home and other long-term care services that are available in your area.
+- Aging and Disability Resource Centers can help Texans find personal care, nursing care, help at home and other long-term care services.

 - Find a drug store that accepts prescriptions paid for by Medicaid or the Children's Health Insurance Program.

-- Family and Community Health Services Clinic locator allows you to search for clinics that serve people who need a health care provider for breast and cervical cancer, epilepsy, family planning, primary health care, child health, child dental, and prenatal medical and dental.
+- 211Texas.org allows you to search for clinics that serve people who need a health care provider for epilepsy, primary health care, child health and dental, and prenatal medical and dental.

 - Texas Local Public Health Organization directory is a listing of local health departments, public health districts and local health units in Texas.

 How well we take care of ourselves before we need medical services can make for a higher quality of independence and wellness.
-We offer programs that provide tips on exercise, cooking healthy meals on a budget, nutrition, and weight management.
+We offer tips on exercise, cooking healthy meals on a budget, nutrition and weight management.

-- Eat Healthy has tips for fixing nutritious meals and saving money.
+- Good Food.
+Good Move. has tips for fixing nutritious meals and saving money.

 - Texercise provides a fun, practical way to start looking and feeling your best through exercise.